Nano1337/Nano1337/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm an AI Researcher specialized in Computer Vision and World Modeling.
+### I'm an AI Researcher specialized in Computer Vision and Multimodal Representation Learning.
 I like solving complex real-world problems using cutting-edge AI.

 - 🔭 I’m currently researching and experimenting on semantically-aware image-to-image style modality transfer, representation learning, and multimodal joint embedding spaces as an AI Reseach Scientist Intern at Modern Intelligence and Research Assistant at the Bowden Lab @ Vanderbilt University!
 - 🌱 I’m learning something new every day, whether it's a new ML paper from surfing research Twitter or a new recipe to try out in the kitchen.